NamitaMalik/Lazy-Loading-with-Angular2-Routing/README.md

 You can see tasks module gets loaded only when we click on the Tasks link.
 Similarly, users module also gets when we click on the Users link.

+Well that's all for now, though **lazy loading** is an advantage of **Angular Router**, it has a disadvantage too i.e. there would be some waiting every time when a new module is being loaded.
+This issue can be resolved using **preloading** of modules which
-Well that's all for now.
-I'll be back again with a new post soon, till then Happy Learning!
+I'll be discussing in my next blog..till then Happy Learning!

 Follow Me
 ---